aelassas/wexcommerce/README.md

 # Installation

-You can find installation instructions in the [wiki](https://github.com/aelassas/bookcars/wiki/Installation).
+You can find installation instructions in the [here](https://github.com/aelassas/weecommerce/wiki/Installation).

 # Run from code

-You can find instructions in the [wiki](https://github.com/aelassas/bookcars/wiki/Run-from-code) to run BookCars from code.
+You can find instructions to run weeCommerce from code [here](https://github.com/aelassas/weecommerce/wiki/Run-from-code).

 # Screenshots